dschadow/Java-Security-Myths/README.md

 Java Security Myths
 =================

 Java sample projects demystifying some Java security myths in web applications.
-Some browsers may block request parts, Mozilla Firefox (version 22) is recommended.
+Some browsers may block request parts, Mozilla Firefox is recommended.

 ###CSRF
-Requires a web server like Apache Tomcat running on localhost with port 8080.
-Point your browser to **http://localhost:8080/CSRF**
+Requires a web server like Apache Tomcat.
+Either use your own Tomcat installation or use the embedded Maven-Tomcat7-Plug-in by executing **mvn tomcat7:run-war** and point your browser to **http://localhost:8080/CSRF**

 ###XSS
 Requires a web server like Apache Tomcat.
-Point your browser to **http://localhost:8080/XSS**
+Either use your own Tomcat installation or use the embedded Maven-Tomcat7-Plug-in by executing **mvn tomcat7:run-war** and point your browser to **http://localhost:8080/XSS**